FAIRmat-NFDI/pynxtools-apm/pynxtools_apm/README.md

 If you use this dataconverter/apm parser as a standalone tool,
 1. You should follow the interactive jupyter notebook that is stored in *pynxtools/examples/apm*.
-2. As the standalone usage of this parser does not require a NOMAD OASIS instance, you have to edit the ELN manually or via another ELN.
+2. As the standalone usage of this parser does not require a NOMAD Oasis instance, you have to edit the ELN manually or via another ELN.
 For this you can edit the example eln_data_apm.yaml which comes shipped with this example.
 Alternatively, you can at this point copy or place your own datasets into the working directory